 I’m not a huge fan of Amazon as a company because of their business practices, and try to avoid them wherever possible.
 That said, they do offer some of the best prices on GPS watches, and that can make a big difference if you’re on a tighter budget.
 You can also track prices on Amazon using camelcamelcamel—simply enter the product link you want to track, set your desired price, and enter your email.
 You’ll be notified when the price drops to your desired price.

 2. Buy secondhand.

-If you want to avoid Amazon or save even more money, consider looking for used or refurbished watches on eBay (sometimes, there are even new ones at a big discount!).
+If you want to avoid Amazon or save even more money, consider looking for used or refurbished watches on eBay or Swappa (sometimes, there are even new ones at a big discount!).
 You can also try Facebook Marketplace, or even post on Facebook asking your friends if they have what you’re looking for.
 Just be aware that there is a risk, since you’re not buying from an authorized retailer.
 The lifespan of the watch could also be shorter since it’s already used.